 Check which option gets more clicks and send the most effective one to the rest of your subscribers.
 You can find out more information on how to carry out an A/B test in our Knowledge Base.

-We hope these tips will help you push your email marketing results to another level.
-And remember to send your emails with SendPulse — we will take care of automation!
+We hope these tips help you push your email marketing results to another level.
+Remember to send your emails with SendPulse — we will take care of automation!